 NOTE: The student may be liable for the value of the lost/damaged charger, this decision will be left up to the student’s AP on a case by case basis.

-- The following items are to be returned to RM242 (Computer Services) upon the student leaving the district:
+- The following items are to be returned to the appropriate technology office for the school which they were attending upon leaving the district: